ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 {: #trade-sc-management}

-To complete the picture, we can add a payments network to the mix, which maintains currency accounts for clients in different countries and enables cross-border payments, an example being the Stellar network {{STN}}.
+To complete the picture, we can add a payment network to the mix, which maintains currency accounts for clients in different countries and enables cross-border payments, an example being the Stellar network {{STN}}.
 After goods have been dispatched, and optionally after verification of the delivery and proper condition of a shipment, payment is due from an importer to an exporter.
-The trade finance network can record a payment obligation on its ledger but it will rely on the payments network to process and confirm the actual transfer of funds.
+The trade finance network can record a payment obligation on its ledger but it will rely on the payment network to process and confirm the actual transfer of funds.
 The former shares data about the obligation to the latter, which shares data about a successful (or otherwise) payment in return, as illustrated in Figure 4.

 ~~~
                       +-------------------------------+